electron/osx-sign/README.md

 If error persists with `A timestamp was expected but was not found.` or `The timestamp service is not available.`, please try code-sign the application later.
 The intermittent nature of the failures is a networking issue in communicating with the timestamp server.

 ## Notes

+- Accidental halt of `codesign` may result in files with `.cstemp` extension created within the application.
+Please manually remove those files to avoid any issues that may occur during signing.

 - As `productbuild` is not yet incorporated into this code-signing module, please refer to [#5](https://github.com/sethlu/electron-osx-sign/issues/5) for packing signed applications for iTunes Connect submission.